Day 2

 Important

-We are advising everyone that if required content is needed beyond the standard guidelines, that it gets placed in the appendix; however we encourage everyone to think about the importance of the content in terms of review for management versus CIE or SSC review.
+We are advising everyone that if any content needed beyond the standard guidelines gets placed in the appendix; however, we encourage everyone to think about the importance of the content in terms of review for management versus CIE or SSC review.

 Demo of child docs and adding quantities from the preamble into your document